 Pleurodesis is most often used for recurrent malignant effusions and expected life expectancy > 3 months.
 The goal of therapy is to palliate symptoms while minimizing patient discomfort.

-A patient with a life expectancy of less than 3 months should be treated with repeated outpatient thoracentesis as needed to palliate symptoms
+A patient with a life expectancy of fewer than 3 months should be treated with repeated outpatient thoracentesis as needed to palliate symptoms

 Sclerosing agents used are talc, doxycycline, bleomycin sulfate (Blenoxane), zinc sulfate, and quinacrine hydrochloride.